- Make time for balanced meals

 What if I’m a vegetarian?

-Most colleges offer vegetarian entrees at all meals such as veggie burgers, stir fries, and pasta dishes.
+Most colleges offer vegetarian entrees at all meals such as veggie burgers, tofu stir fries, and pasta dishes.
 Create your own vegetarian meal at the salad or sandwich bar by adding protein-rich ingredients such as eggs, hummus, beans, peanut butter, tofu, or cheese.

 What if I have class during meals?

 Food is the fuel your brain needs to help you think, so make time to eat.
 If you skip a meal, you may have trouble concentrating, get a headache, or feel like you didn’t get very much out of your class.
 Even if you can’t sit down for a full meal, pack a healthy portable snack such as fruit, trail mix, a granola or energy bar, or a sandwich.
+Sometimes dining halls will offer sandwich ingredients at breakfast or boxed lunches if you are unable to make it to a dining hall during lunch.

 How can I maintain good nutrition?